-CrossFit, rowing, and other workouts that require lots of lifting and gripping have never been more popular.
-And while they'll probably give you defined triceps and toned thighs, they often come with another less pretty prize: blisters.
+CrossFit, rowing, and other workouts that require lots of lifting and gripping will probably give you defined triceps and toned thighs, but they often come with another less pretty prize: hand blisters from the gym.

+Working out can cause blisters thanks to the "friction of your hand rubbing against the weight bar," DeBlair Tate, personal trainer and owner of 8Figured, previously told Well+Good.
 Eric Von Frohlich, founder of Row House and two-location CrossFit box EVF Performance, in New York City, says that hand blisters (as well and calluses and dry skin) are very common in his community.
-(So much so, that he even created a racy t-shirt slogan: "Rough hands, smooth ass.")
+So much so, that he even created a racy t-shirt slogan: "Rough hands, smooth ass."

-But that doesn't mean everyone's fine with it.
-(Including your manicurist.)
-"The strongest weight lifters are very conscious of the need to take care of their hands."
-Von Frohlich explains.
+But that doesn't mean everyone's fine with getting blisters—and we don't just mean your manicurist.
+A blister can seriously set back your fitness coals.
+"The strongest weight lifters are very conscious of the need to take care of their hands," Von Frohlich explains.
 "Once you have a blister or callus, it will build until it eventually tears, and then you can't do any exercises with gripping.
 There's no glory in that."